Royal Hospital School: History

 The school was originally located at Greenwich Hospital, in what is now the National Maritime Museum in Greenwich, London.
 The Hospital was founded in 1694, and the school in 1712, both by royal charter.
 In the 1820s, the Royal Naval Asylum school was incorporated into the school.
 The original purpose of the school was to provide assistance and education to the orphans of seafarers in the Royal and Merchant Navies, and it was once the largest school for navigation and seamanship in the country.

 The school relocated to Holbrook in 1933.
 The Holbrook campus was designed by the Birmingham-based arts and crafts architect Herbert Tudor Buckland and built by J. Gerrard & Sons Ltd of Swinton.
 Most of the buildings are now Grade II listed, with the chapel also being Grade II*.

 Historically, the Royal Hospital School exclusively admitted children or grandchildren of seafarers.
 This policy was in place until the mid-20th century.
 During this period, up until the 1950s, it was also mandatory for boys attending the school to pursue careers in the Royal or Merchant Navies.
 Consequently, the curriculum was heavily centred around maritime subjects.
 Although these requirements have been discontinued for several decades, the school continues to uphold certain naval traditions.
 These include wearing naval uniforms, conducting divisions (formal parades and march-pasts typical in the armed forces), and incorporating marching as part of the school's activities.

 In 1991 the school became coeducational, with the girls first being introduced into Hood house, followed by Cornwallis, Howe and Blake (now co-educational) and Anson.
 Girls initially had a different naval uniform from boys, but this was changed to match the boys' uniform, and subsequently followed the changes in dress as seen in the Royal Navy.
 The first female Head of School was appointed in 1992 to work alongside the male Head of School.

 In 1994 the entire school was bussed to Greenwich Hospital to parade in front of Queen Elizabeth II, in celebration of the tercentenary of the Hospital.
 The parade took place on the parade ground in front of the Queen's House.
 In 2012 the school marked three hundred years since its foundation with the opening of a Heritage Centre and publication of a commemorative book.

 In 2005 RHS was one of 50 of the country's leading independent schools which were found guilty of running an illegal price-fixing cartel which had allowed them to drive up fees for thousands of parents.
 Each school was required to pay a nominal penalty of £10,000, and all agreed to make ex-gratia payments totaling £3 million into a trust designed to benefit pupils who attended the schools during the period in which fee information was shared.

+In mid-November 2025 RHS was bought from Greenwich Hospital by the Inspired Learning Group (ILG).
+This led changes to the way the school is run, including Greenwich removing the school's right to the Greenwich naval jack for flag ceremonies.